f5devcentral/adaptiveapps/0-resources/f5-nginx-management-suite/README.md

 ### Just Add Credentials
 Since it would be a bad idea to submit credentials and other secrets to this repository, the following files are excluded and will need to be provided by the user:
-* license/nginx.lic: This is the NGINX Management Suite license obtained from F5
+* **license/nginx.lic**: This is the NGINX Management Suite license obtained from F5
-* license/nginx-repo.crt: This is the certificate used to connect to the NGINX repository obtained from F5
+* **license/nginx-repo.crt**: This is the certificate used to connect to the NGINX repository obtained from F5
-* license/nginx-repo.key: This is the key used to connect to the NGINX repository obtained from F5
+* **license/nginx-repo.key**: This is the key used to connect to the NGINX repository obtained from F5
-* ssh.key: This file is used to connect to the provisioned servers to configure them with Ansible.
+* **ssh.key**: This file is used to connect to the provisioned servers to configure them with Ansible.
 This file can be named anything, and the path must be specified in the `private_key_path` Terraform variable
 * Any credentials needed for the Terraform provider